Category: Taking Control of My Health

 Summary: The author outlines her first health assessment.
 Blood results and also some subjective health assessments. are discussed.
 Whilst it may not appear to be particularly exciting reading, this is effectively the ‘before’ photo in the healing journey.

-Formatting of This Post
+Formatting of this Post

 I have grouped my results into two sections: